Knee replacement surgery and how it works

-What is knee replacement surgery, and how does it work?
+What is knee replacement surgery?

 Types of knee replacement surgery